[Skip to Content]

 Affiliated Hospitals

-Crouse Hospital: A 570+ bed community hospital physically connected to University Hospital provides a wide range of surgical services and includes a 50 bed neonatal intensive care unit.
-Surgical services covered include General Surgery, Hernia, Gallbladder, Thyroid, Breast, and Intestinal Surgery.
+Crouse Hospital: A 570+ bed community hospital, that's physically connected to University Hospital, provides a wide range of surgical services including Colorectal, Thoracic and Vascular Surgery services.

-Syracuse Veteran's Affairs (VA) Hospital: A 106 bed, full-service Veteran's Hospital provides surgical rotations encompassing general, vascular, and thoracic in a unique patient population.
+Syracuse Veterans' Affairs (VA) Hospital: A 106 bed, full-service hospital that provides surgical rotations encompassing General, Thoracic, and Vascular Surgery for a unique patient population.

 Accreditation Council